 Purpose

 This Code sets the standard of behaviour expected of all who serve at MEC, including volunteers and staff members.
 It is an expression of our belief in the importance of conducting ourselves in a manner worthy of the gospel of Christ (Philippians 1:27).
+The gospel assures us of God’s unfailing love for us in Christ, despite our many sins and failures.
+At the same time, it calls leaders to set an example in speech, in conduct, in love, in faith and in purity (1 Timothy 4:12).

 We recognise that those who serve at MEC are inherently representing not only the church, but the Lord Jesus, and their conduct can affect His public reputation and the advance of His mission.
 We also desire the behaviour of all who serve at MEC to reflect the love and goodness of Christ to those around them and to the wider community.